surifirstpin/biplus_documentation/docs/DataRun.md

 |  $#,##0.00 | Dollars with comma between thousands and 2 decimals ($1,234.00) |

-- **Currency** you can check the field values of the measure by applying different types of currency formats, AcuBi supports $,   ₹  ,   €  ,  £.
+- **Currency** you can check the field values of the measure by applying different types of currency formats, BiPlus supports $,   ₹  ,   €  ,  £.

 ![
 ](!%5B%20%5D%28https://raw.githubusercontent.com/sv18042016/fp1/e1bd201419a03bfb1375b64b9e74fb8e06830061/images/data_section_analysis.png%29)